DhruvKikan/Task-automation-for-lazy-peoples-/README.md

-# Task-automation-for-lazy-peoples-
+# Task automation repo for lazy peoples

+For now, this only contians a shrimple scrcpy automatic connector powershell script

-Just a simp(le) scrcpy automater for windows made with the help of @shouryade
+- Made with the help of @shouryade